Ged Wright

-Ged Wright is a visual effects artist.
+Ged Wright is a visual effects artist and director.
 He was nominated at the 83rd Academy Awards for his work on the film Iron Man 2.
 This was in the category of Best Visual Effects.
 For which his nomination was shared with Janek Sirrs, Ben Snow and Dan Sudick.
 It lost to Inception.
+He has also directed an episode of the Paramount+ miniseries Knuckles.